Table of Contents

 With the closure of Amazon COS, Amazon has outlined a transition plan for sellers:

-1. Sale of existing inventory: Until 1 August, you’ll be able to continue to sell existing inventory under the Call-Off Stock (COS) programme, using Amazon’s domestic logistics rates.
+1. Sale of existing inventory: Until 1 August, sellers could continue selling existing inventory under the Call-Off Stock (COS) programme, using Amazon’s domestic logistics rates.

 2. No ‘new country activation’: Activating new countries under the COS programme is now cancelled.